First things first,

 Outside of sessions,

-I am unlearning and relearning what it means to play.
+I am relearning what it means to play.

 Without the [complete] pressures of perfection, I am enjoying learning how to sing and dance